damaredayo/soundcloud-dl/README.md

-    -l, --limit <LIMIT>            Maximum number of likes to download [default: 10] --chunk-size <CHUNK_SIZE>  Number of likes to download in each chunk [default: 25] -h, --help help   Print this message or the help of the given subcommand
+    -l, --limit <LIMIT>            Maximum number of likes to download [default: 10] --chunk-size <CHUNK_SIZE>  Number of likes to download in each chunk [default: 25] -h, --help playlist
+    <URL>  URL of the playlist to download
+  help   Print this message or the help of the given subcommand
 ```